 The Dividend Could Prove To Be Unreliable

 Market movements attest to how highly valued a consistent dividend policy is compared to one which is more unpredictable.
 At the same time, there are other factors our readers should be conscious of before pouring capital into a stock.
-Case in point: We've spotted 5 warning signs for Westwood Holdings Group (of which 1 can't be ignored!) you should know about.
+Just as an example, we've come across 5 warning signs for Westwood Holdings Group you should be aware of, and 1 of them is significant.
 Is Westwood Holdings Group not quite the opportunity you were looking for?
 Why not check out our selection of top dividend stocks.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.